-Aluminium is the most abundant metallic element found in the Earth’s crust and occurs naturally in the environment as silicates, oxides and hydroxides, and as complexes with organic matter.
+Aluminium is the most abundant metallic element found in the Earth’s crust and occurs naturally in soil, water and air.

 Food additives containing aluminium are commonly used in baked products as leavening agents and also as emulsifiers and anti-caking agents.
 Standard 1.3.1

 lists the additives and levels permitted for use in Australia and New Zealand.

 The Food and Agriculture Organization/World Health Organization Joint Expert Committee on Food Additives (JECFA) established a health based guidance value (HBGV) for aluminium on the basis of adverse effects on reproduction and development in laboratory animals.

 The HBGV is a numerical value that reflects the level of a chemical that can be ingested safely over a defined time period (eg lifetime).

 There have been questions about the possible role of aluminium in the development of Alzheimer’s disease, however conclusive evidence to support this association has not been demonstrated.

 Exposure of Australian consumers to aluminium in foods and beverages

 Concentrations of aluminium in foods and beverages in Australia were investigated as a part of the first phase of the 24th Australian Total Diet Study